swr7der/java-temperature-bash/README.md

 # java-temperature-bash
-A Java approach to listen temperature in linux terminal at your location
+A Java approach to listen temperature in linux terminal of your location

 ## Prerequisites: